A tech-driven approach to better mental health

 Megan Zweig is Chief Operating Officer at Rock Health, where she leads corporate partnerships, research, marketing, and operations teams at Rock Health.
 Through thought partnership, the power of community, and market-leading research, her teams support enterprise clients advancing their digital health strategies via the startup innovation ecosystem.
 Before joining Rock Health, Megan worked at The Advisory Board Company, leading the Physician Executive Council, a best practice research membership supporting Chief Medical Officers at over 1,300 hospitals and health systems nationwide.

-Future of mental health technology Rlhkbapm
+Future of mental health technology R5eq5pb5m

 Mette Dyhrberg